juanluisbaptiste/docker-monero-wallet/README.md

     sudo docker-compose -p monerowallet up

-This will pull and bring up all needed containers, link them and mount volumes according to the `docker-compose-prod.yml` configuration file.
+This will pull and bring up monerod and wallet containers, link them and mount volumes according to the `docker-compose.yml` configuration file.

-To start the containers in production mode the the `-d` parameter to the previous command:
+To start the containers in production mode the the `-d` parameter to the previous
+command:

     sudo docker-compose -p monerowallet up -d